 Matthew Dellavedova took over for the next few possessions.
 He hit two free throws, then kissed two shots off the glass to put Saint Mary's up 47-36.
 The latter caused USF coach Rex Walters to call time out, hoping to stunt the Gaels' momentum.

-Clint Steindl added a 3-pointer to push the score to 50-36, and by
+Clint Steindl added a 3-pointer to push the score to 50-36, and by the time USF's Marko Petrovic ended the run with a three-point play at the 14:31 mark, the damage had been done.

 "I think we were going to try to break through eventually, and it just happened straight after halftime," Dellavedova said.
 "It was good to get on a bit of a run to put it away."